Fadi002/keyauth-Emulator/readme.md

 ## Endpoints

 - `/`: Home page of the KeyAuth emulator server.
-- `/api/1.2/`: API endpoint for initializing, logging in, and handling license requests.
+- `/api/1.2/`: API endpoint for initializing, logging in, and handling license requests. (for api v1.2)
+- `/api/1.1/`: API endpoint for initializing, logging in, and handling license requests. (for api v1.1)
+-
 ## Is That a Bypass?

 **Absolutely not.** This program is **not** a KeyAuth Bypass.
 Its sole purpose is to emulate the KeyAuth Server, and this can be achieved by any program or even manually.